chrisK824/retry/README.md

 ## Features:

 - **Exception Handling**: Retry based on specific exceptions.
 If not specified then the default behaviour is to retry on all exceptions.
+- **Excluded Exceptions**: Specify exceptions that should not trigger retries.
+If an exception listed in excluded_exceptions is raised, the retry mechanism will not retry and will raise the exception immediately.
+Useful use case for this is to target the generic (and default) Exception in `exceptions` parameter and opt-out from retrying on specific exceptions.
 - **Maximum Retries**: Set the maximum number of retry attempts.
 - **Timeout**: Specify the maximum time in seconds to spend on retries.
 Timeout check happens right before retry execution of the wrapped function.
 - **Deadline**: Define a deadline in seconds for retries to complete.
 Deadline check happens right after the retry execution of the wrapped function.